daisukeadachi/commuting_zone_japan/README.md

   1. Open the `commuting_zone_japan.Rproj` in the mother folder.
   2. Run `MASTER.R`
 - The output is in the `output/replicate_by_tree_heights` folder (replace the existing files).

+# `data` folder

+- This folder contains data needed to run the codes above.
+  - CSV files are aggregated and annonymized commuting flow matrices that are produced and published by KAKENHI project [15H05692](https://kaken.nii.ac.jp/en/grant/KAKENHI-PROJECT-15H05692/).
+  - In sub-folder `mmm` are the municipality concordance files produced in [Municipality Map Maker](http://www.tkirimura.com/mmm/).